fsharp/fsharp.org/technical-groups/index.md

 The F# Software Foundation members actively seek to encourage and facilitate F#-related meetups, discussion groups and working groups affiliated with the foundation.

-Any F#-related group can be affiliated with the FSF, including both professional and open-source groups, and those associated with 3rd-party commercial technologies.
+Any F#-related group can be affiliated with the FSSF, including both professional and open-source groups, and those associated with 3rd-party commercial technologies.

 The current affiliated technical groups are: